 - Social distancing of 6 feet or more must be observed on campus at all times.
 Classrooms have been configured to accommodate this spacing.

 - All students are required to wear facial coverings while inside the building.
 They should cover the lower half of the nose (including the nostrils) down to the base of the chin.

 - Daily liturgies in the chapel and meal service in the refectory will be closed to non-residents.

 - Students may continue to access the classrooms, library, and bookstore as needed, while observing the social distance and facial covering policies above.

 We realize that the details outlined here will add a level of inconvenience for us all.
 However, these policies will also enable us to continue to do the work that the Lord is asking of us right now: to deepen our knowledge and love of Him, and to make us well-equipped to assist in the Church’s mission of building up the Kingdom here on earth.

-MTSM has been, and will continue to, monitor news concerning the coronavirus.
-The Seminary, along with the Archdiocese of Cincinnati are preparing for any potential impact, and will follow any recommendations from local, state and federal officials.
+MTSM has been monitoring news concerning the coronavirus and will continue to do so.
+The seminary and the Archdiocese of Cincinnati are preparing for any potential impact, and will follow any recommendations from local, state and federal officials.
 This page will continue to be updated with new information once it is available.